SDorGS/Learning_from_books/Database book/Real-World Examples/The Supermarket Database Explained.md

 # The Supermarket Database

-# LOGIC 1 — Foundational Axioms (the axioms that ground everything)
+## Basic Foundations

-## Axiom 1: Uniqueness (Barcode/UPC)
+### The Basic Foundation of Uniqueness (Barcode/UPC)

-**Claim (informal):** Every distinct physical product has a unique identifier (UPC), and the system must be able to identify a product record unambiguously by that identifier.
+> 1. Every distinct physical product has a unique identifier (UPC), and the system must be able to identify a product record unambiguously by that identifier.

-### I will unpack that into primitives:
+where;
 1. **Unique identifier domain**: There exists a domain `UPC` (string of digits) and a bijection between *product instances* in the product master and UPC values.
 2. **Uniqueness invariant**: ∀ two `Products` rows p1, p2: if `p1.UPC = p2.UPC` then `p1` and `p2` are the same row.
 (No two product rows share the same UPC.)
 3. **Referential identity**: Any referencing table (Inventory, Transactions) that refers to a UPC must refer to an existing product (foreign-key relationship).

-### Database translation (how we enforce it in SQL)
+**Database translation (how we enforce it in SQL)**

 * `Products.UPC` is declared `PRIMARY KEY` or at least `UNIQUE NOT NULL`.
 * `Inventory.UPC` and `Transactions.UPC` use `FOREIGN KEY (...)
 REFERENCES Products(UPC)`.

-I note: **Uniqueness is not enough** if data is corrupted outside transactions; we need DB-level constraints and backups.
+> I note: **Uniqueness is not enough** if data is corrupted outside transactions; we need DB-level constraints and backups.

-## Axiom 2: Inventory Integrity
+### The Basic Foundation of Inventory Integrity

-**Claim (informal):** For each unit sold, the recorded stock count must decrease by exactly one, with no failure or lag that results in an inconsistent state.
+> For each unit sold, the recorded stock count must decrease by exactly one, with no failure or lag that results in an inconsistent state.

-### Unpacking:

 1. **Atomic decrement property**: A single completed sale operation must cause a corresponding decrement of exactly 1 in `Inventory.StockQuantity` for that UPC and a corresponding entry in `Transactions`.
 2. **No double-count / no lost decrement**: Concurrency or crashes must not cause the system to apply the decrement 0 times (lost update) or >1 times (double decrement for single sale).